Trump refusal to sign loyalty pledge puts RNC in bind

 Seven years later, Trump’s grip on the Republican primary base is as tight as ever.

-“These are individuals who still believe that the strength comes from the party, organization comes from the party, victory comes from the party,” said Jennifer Horn, former chair of the New Hampshire Republican State Committee and co-founder of the anti-Trump group the Lincoln Project.
-Horn specifically referred to Haley, Scott and former New Jersey Gov. Chris Christie (R), who has suggested he will eventually sign it.
+“These are individuals who still believe that the strength comes from the party, organization comes from the party, victory comes from the party,” said Jennifer Horn, former chairwoman of the New Hampshire Republican State Committee and co-founder of the anti-Trump group the Lincoln Project.
+Horn specifically referred to Haley, Scott and former New Jersey Gov. Chris Christie, who has suggested he will eventually sign it.

 However, Republican strategists are quick to point out that there is a disconnect between Trump’s hardcore base and the Republican Party establishment.